financelurker/binance-firefly-iii/README.md

 # binance-firefly-iii

 This collection of scripts lets you sync your Binance account to your FireFly-III account.
-Keep an overview of your crypto assets
+Keep an overview of your traded crypto assets.

+This module runs stateless next to your Firefly-iii instance (as Docker container or standalone) and periodically processes new data from Binance.

 ## Imported Movements from Binance to Firefly-III